PuneethKshetty/Hackotober-Fest-2021/README.md

 Step 3 : Fork this project by clicking on "FORK"

+Step 4 : Create a JSON data inside "Contributors" folder .
+Generate the JSON data same as given in demo :)

+Step 5 : After filling the details.
+Click on "Commit Changes"

+Step 6 :

 ## Disclaimer :
 This repo is to welcome beginners to Github and the opensource community by helping them learn how to make their first PR and contributions to open source!